-The temperature sensor installs directly into any air duct with several lengths available for a wide range of duct widths/diameters.
-Please select a suitable installation area in the middle of the duct wall.
+The sensor installs directly into any air duct with several lengths available for a wide range of duct widths/ diameters.
+Select a suitable installation area in the middle of the duct wall.
 To achieve the best reading, do not place in an area where air stratification may be present.
-Mount the sensor at least 1.5 m (5') in either direction from elbows, dampers, filters or other duct restrictions.
+Mount the sensor at least 1.5 m (5 ') in either direction from elbows, dampers, filters or other duct restrictions.
 Avoid areas where the sensor is exposed to vibrations or rapid temperature changes.

-Once a suitable spot is selected, drill a 9.5 - 12 mm (3/8" - 1/2") hole for the probe.

-Unroll the sensing cable probe, being careful not to kink the wire and feed into the drilled hole until the enclosure is flush against the duct.
+Once a suitable spot is selected, drill a 9.5 - 12 mm (3/8'' - 1/2'') hole.
+Uncoil the copper probe and slide into the drilled hole until the enclosure is flush against the duct.
 The airflow direction is not important.
-Secure the enclosure to the duct with two $\#10 \times 25 \text{ mm}$ (1") self tapping screws (not provided).
+Secure the enclosure to the duct with #10 x 25 mm (1'') self tapping screws (not provided).
 Tighten screws until the enclosure is tight against the duct and ensure that there is no movement of the enclosure as shown in Figure 1.

-A foam gasket on the back of the enclosure provides a tight seal against any air leaks.
+A foam gasket is provided on the back of the enclosure that provides a tight seal against any air leaks.